 Choosing a school and making choices about your child’s education can be straightforward or tricky.
 For many parents, the best school for their child will be their local government funded school.
 But if you’re thinking about other options, here are some practical steps to help.

-Step 1: consider your child and your family
+Step 1: consider your child’s and family’s school preferences

 - Does your child have special language, education or other needs?